 IBS and the keto diet

-“Honestly, I’d never had a normal bowel movement almost my whole life,” said Atkins-Reeves, who alternated between extreme constipation and diarrhea (called IBS-C and IBS-D).
+“Honestly, I’d never had a normal bowel movement for almost my whole life,” said Atkins-Reeves, who alternated between extreme constipation and diarrhea (referred to as IBS-C and IBS-D).
 Her doctor’s solution was to give her drugs for both, which she switched between.

 Changing to a low-carb, high-fat diet completely resolved her constipation and reduced her formerly frequent attacks of diarrhea to less than once a month.1

-“My ketogenic diet now completely controls my IBS symptoms,” she says, noting that it even seems to have healed her gut’s old problems.
-“If I do ever cheat and indulge in some of my old triggers like ice cream or fruit, it doesn’t seem to cause an attack any more.
-In the past I would have been in the bathroom within an hour.”
+“My ketogenic diet now completely controls my IBS symptoms,” she says.
+“And if I do ever cheat and indulge in some of my old triggers like ice cream or fruit, it doesn’t seem to cause an attack anymore.
+In the past, I would have been in the bathroom within an hour.”

-Most of us are ecstatic to broadcast our success with weight loss or reversal of type 2 diabetes on the keto diet.
-We talk to friends and family enthusiastically about the pounds melting off, our blood sugar normalizing, our cravings gone and our minds becoming beautifully clear.
-We post our before-and-after pictures on Facebook and detail how now eating meat, cheese, eggs and butter is giving us a new lease on life.
+Most of us are ecstatic to broadcast our keto successes with weight loss or reversing type 2 diabetes.
+We talk to friends and family enthusiastically about the pounds melting off, our blood sugar normalizing, and our minds becoming clearer.
+We post before-and-after pictures on Facebook and explain how eating meat, eggs, and butter is giving us a new lease on life.

 I have, too.
 I now consider my mild IBS completely cured on the ketogenic diet.
-In my very first post for Diet Doctor I described how going low carb resolved not only my pre-diabetes, but resulted in barely a grumble from my sometimes grumpy gut.
-Like Atkins-Reeves, too, it seems the diet has even reset my underlying intestinal tolerance.
-Trigger foods that used to bother me, like runny eggs or raw spinach, don’t anymore.
+In my very first post for Diet Doctor, I described how going low carb resolved not only my prediabetes but resulted in barely a grumble from my sometimes grumpy gut.

 Could restricting carbohydrates be the key to your happier gut?